Truck Drivers with Diabetes – DOT Regulations

 There are a few requirements diabetic truck drivers must meet before qualifying for the diabetic exemption program.
 The process consists of three stages: the initial screening, a medical examination, and continued monitoring.

-A medical examiner looks at the driver’s medical history to see if there is any indication of hypoglycemia.
+Medical examination A medical examiner looks at the driver’s medical history to see if there is any indication of hypoglycemia.
 Next, the driver undergoes a complete physical examination.
+The medical examiner will also check for acceptable blood sugar levels, including fasting blood sugar, to ensure the driver meets the DOT requirements.
 After the medical examination, the driver is given information for managing their diabetes while driving a commercial vehicle.
 The truck driver may be given supplies for maintaining his or her blood glucose levels.

 Diabetic truck drivers seeking an exemption must provide a current medical report from their primary physician.
 The physician’s report should detail the driver’s current level of diabetic control.
 Without a primary physician’s waiver, diabetic drivers will not be approved for DOT certification.